langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   1 2 3 4 5
   ```

-- Make sure you fully test both the argument returned and what you intend to do with it.
+- Ensure you fully test both the argument returned and what you intend to do with it.
 For example, if you are
   deleting old data, use `echo` to test the command that would be performed before doing it live.
 Also test that you
   have a value at all, or else you could end up doing `rm -rf` and getting an error.
 Never do something like
   `rm -rf /$variable`, because if `$variable` is ever null you will start deleting the root directory, which is